 Lecturer Review and Promotion

-Note that the Faculty Handbook (C190) mentions a more specific annual review in the third year for continuing lecturers.
-This is equivalent to a mid-probationary review for a Assistant Professors in that the lecturer should be reviewed for progress toward the rank of Senior Lecturer, and appropriateness of a two-year term appointment.
-(See policy C190, section B.3)
+Note that the Faculty Handbook C190, section B.3 mentions a more specific annual review in the third year for continuing lecturers.
+This is equivalent to a mid-probationary review for Assistant Professors in that the lecturer should be reviewed for progress toward a two-year term appointment and toward the rank of Senior Lecturer.